octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 // ]
 ```

-Our contract's storage has been successfully incremented to `8`.
+The simulation shows that our storage would have been incremented to 8.

 ### Deploy